Category Archives: Belgian Royals

 The service was conducted by Cardinal van Roey, the Primate of Belgium, assisted by a representative of the Holy See who read a personal message from The Pope.
 The couple then exchanged their vows and rings, followed by a traditional mass conducted by the auxiliary bishop.

 Following the mass, the church registers were signed.
-This time, Baudouin chose his two brothers, Prince Albert and Prince Alexandre as witnesses, while Fabiola chose her two brothers, Gonzalo and Alejandro.
+This time, Baudouin chose his two brothers Prince Albert and Prince Alexandre as witnesses, while Fabiola chose her two brothers, Gonzalo and Alejandro.
 After the final blessing, the couple processed out of the cathedral, greeting the crowds before returning by car to the Royal Palace.

 The Wedding Banquet and Honeymoon

 A wedding banquet for 2,000 guests was held in the Throne Room following the wedding.
 While the guests were arriving and final preparations were being made, Baudouin and Fabiola made an appearance on the palace balcony, greeting the thousands of well-wishers who had gathered to cheer their King and his new Queen.
-Later, in a pre-recorded statement broadcast on both radio and tv, the couple thanked the Belgian people for their outpouring of love and support and again expressed their love to each other.
+Later, in a pre-recorded statement broadcast on both radio and television, the couple thanked the Belgian people for their outpouring of love and support and again expressed their love for each other.

 After all the festivities, Baudouin and Fabiola set off to Spain for their honeymoon, staying in Hornachuelos, a city in the province of Córdoba.
 However, just two weeks later they were forced to cut their trip short and return home due to increasing strikes and violence in Belgium against a recently imposed Government-led austerity program.